VictorLi08/playjs-svelte-template/README.md

 ## Get started (play.js)

 1. Resolve your modules via `Settings > Manage dependencies > Resolve modules`.
-2. Start the `dev-serve` script.
+2. Start the `autocompile` script to have Rollup watch the source for changes and build as necessary.
-3. Run the `build` script and then view in browser.
+3. Run the `dev` script to start the dev server.

-**NOTE**: Live reloading does not work with this setup.
-Run the `build` script again every time you want to view your changes; the serve script should automatically re-render your app.
+**NOTE**: Live reloading will only work if both scripts are running at the same time.

 ## Get started (desktop)